lokalise/i18n-ally/docs/path_matcher.md

 {locale}/{namespace}.*
 ```

-The following table listed some keywords you may want to use. `{locale}` is required while others are optional.
+The following table listed some keywords you may want to use. `{locale}` is required while the others are optional.

 | Keyword      | Description |
 | -----------  | ----------- |